On the Wasserstein median of probability measures: Examples

-The first example is to compare how barycenter and median estimates behave differently where an object of interest is a set of univariate distributions.
-We consider the gamma distribution as a model probability measure to which our comparison is applied.
-In the rest of this experiment, we will denote the gamma distribution as Gamma($k,\theta$) where $k$ and $\theta$ are shape and scale parameters.
-We take two distributions Gamma(1,1) and Gamma(7.5, 0.75) as sources of \textit{signal} (type 1) and \textit{contamination} (type 2), respectively.
-As shown in Figure \ref{fig:univariate_pdf_cdf}, the two distributions are highly disparate.
-To describe, Gamma(1,1) has a monotonically decreasing density function with concentrated mass near zero while Gamma(7.5, 0.75) has a mound-shape density.
+This example aims at comparing how the Wasserstein barycenter and median estimates behave differently in the presence of outliers with a set of univariate distributions.
+We consider the Gamma distribution as the model probability measure to which our comparison is applied.
+In the rest of this experiment, we will denote the Gamma distribution as Gamma($k,\theta$) where $k$ and $\theta$ are shape and scale parameters.
+We take two distributions, Gamma(1,1) and Gamma(7.5, 0.75), as sources of \textit{signal} (type 1) and \textit{contamination} (type 2), respectively.
+As shown in Figure \ref{fig:univariate_pdf_cdf}, the two distributions were selected to be largely disparate.
+To describe, Gamma(1,1) has a monotonically decreasing density function with its mass concentrated near zero while Gamma(7.5, 0.75) has a mound-shaped density.

 Our experiment procedure is as follows.
-We generate perturbed versions of a distribution by drawing a random sample from the distribution and computing an empirical cumulative distribution function.
+It starts by generating perturbed versions of a distribution by drawing a random sample of varying size $n$ from each distribution, from which an empirical cumulative distribution function (CDF) is computed.
 This procedure is repeated $(100-k)$ times for Gamma(1,1) and $k$ times for Gamma(7.5, 0.75), leading to a collection of 100 empirical distributions.
 We set the number of sampling from type 2 measure as $k\in [1,25]$.
-Since we consider $k$ empirical distributions as contamination out of a total of 100 distributions, we will denote that the degree of contamination is $k\%$.
-When estimates of the two centroids are obtained, we quantify discrepancy between the estimates and the signal, i.e., Gamma(1,1), by the 2-Wasserstein distance.
+Since we consider $k$ empirical distributions as contamination out of a total of 100 distributions, we will denote the degree of contamination as $k\%$.
+When estimates of the Wasserstein barycenter and median are computed from the collection of 100 empirical CDFs are obtained, the discrepancy between an estimate and the signal - Gamma(1,1) distribution - is measured by the 2-Wasserstein distance.
+This procedure elaborates how much of an error is induced for a centroid estimator in the presence of outliers.

+We performed the experiment with varying sizes of random sample for $n=10, 50, 100$, and $500$ with results summarized in Figure \ref{fig:univariate_performance}.
+A universal pattern was observed across different sample sizes the discrepancy between the barycenter and the signal distribution is magnified as the degree of contamination increases.
+In contrast, the added contamination does not seem to much affect the Wasserstein median, which shows little deviation from the signal measure.